afrin-afia/adversarial-robustness-toolbox/README.md

 The final project report and presentation slide are available [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/Documents).

 ## Acknowledgement
-I acknowledge that, all external resources that have been used in this project properly listed and referred.
+I acknowledge that all external resources have been listed and referred to appropriately.
 I would also like to express my thankfulness to our course instructor Professor [Dr. Karim Ali](https://karimali.ca/).